3 Ways to Make Extra Money During Residency

 1. Look into moonlighting opportunities

-2. Become a research assistant
+2. Work as a research assistant

-3. Consider working in medical education
+3. Teach in medical education

 Another option is teaching.
 You had to put in long hours studying to pass board exams to get to where you are now.
 Not only can you use all of this knowledge to help patients, but also students looking to succeed in medical school and secure a residency spot just like you did.

-Teaching can take many different forms, including tutoring students one-on-one, teaching classes, writing questions for question banks, or developing educational materials for textbooks.
+Teaching can take many forms, including tutoring students one-on-one, teaching classes, writing questions for question banks, or developing educational materials for textbooks.
 You’re limited only by the amount of time you can commit and by the opportunities that are available to you.

 Do only what you can

-You should do only what you have the time and energy for.
+Only take on what you have the time and energy for.
 It can be easy to overextend yourself, but never forget that your primary goal in residency is to learn how to become a good physician.
 Everything else should be secondary.
 Make sure you take time for yourself, family, and friends, and then, if you’re able, take advantage of the many opportunities to make additional income.

 Rosh Review is a board review company providing Qbanks that boost your confidence for your boards and beyond.
 Get started with a Rosh Review free trial to the Qbank of your choice (no credit card required!) and gain access to board-style practice questions, detailed explanations, beautiful medical images, and more.